Tour Protocols 2023

 A note about local guides and staff: Travelers with us should be aware that we are not able to guarantee that all local guides, drivers, and staff with which the group may come into close contact will be fully vaccinated against COVID at the time of your tour.
 We do query our local operators about such status, but the group may encounter and be working with local staff (as well as members of the public) who are not vaccinated.
 Additionally, please note that we may not be able to answer questions about specific local staff in advance of your tour, and in any case local staff’s vaccination status may subsequently change by the time of the tour.

-A note about lodging and transportation: Motels, hotels, and the lodges where we will be staying have their own protocol for cleaning rooms that has been in effect for months.
+A note about lodging and transportation: Motels, hotels, and the lodges where we will be staying have their own protocol for cleaning rooms.
 The reality is we cannot guarantee all rooms have been sanitized, beyond normal cleaning, from top to bottom.
 If it would help you feel more comfortable, we recommend having disinfectant wipes to wipe down bathroom counters, bed stands, and other regularly touched surfaces.
 For multi-night stays you may request that housekeeping only change towels and empty waste baskets.
-In cases where we use a local transportation service to provide our vehicle(s), vehicles are cleaned on a regular basis with their own protocols that have also been in place for many months.
+In cases where we use a local transportation service to provide our vehicle(s), vehicles are cleaned on a regular basis with their own protocols.
 However, clients may want hand wipes for wiping down surfaces, and frequent hand cleaning is recommended.

 **Note: There are many online sources of FDA and/or NIOSH-approved N95 and KN95 respirators (masks).
 The cpap1000.com website (associated with 3M) offers a selection of such respirators (currently on this page) and may facilitate your sorting through all of the many mask options available.
 A NIOSH-approved N95 respirator is also currently available via Amazon at this link.
 Whenever and wherever your purchase, confirm that your respirator is FDA- or NIOSH-approved, as there are reports of numerous counterfeit and ineffective N95 and KN95 respirators being sold online.